 Students studying to become X-Ray technicians also learn how to protect themselves and their patients from harmful radiation, which is an important component of their job.
 X-Ray technician programs generally take place in both classrooms and in clinical settings.
 Students who have a background of high school courses in science, math, biology and chemistry courses will have a leg up if they decide to pursue training as an X-Ray technician.

-Certification, Registration, and Licensure for X-Ray Technicians
+Certification, Registration and Licensure

 The American Registry of Radiologic Technologists (ARRT) is a credentialing organization that certifies and registers X-Ray technicians through examination and continuing education requirements, as well as ethics requirements (www.arrt.org), thereby ensuring high-quality patient care in medical imaging, interventional procedures, and radiation therapy.
 Radiology programs graduates are examined by ARRT to become certified radiologic technologists.
 Being certified by the ARRT signifies that an X-ray technician meets specific educational and ethical standards.